 Students must notify instructors of any absences, and are required to make up any work missed during the time they were out.
 If missing class for an interview, students must record the interview questions they received and add them to this doc

-This will be week 4.
-The assessment will cover material from module 4 (it is not cumulative of every module).
+This will be week 6.
+The assessment will be similar to a take-home challenge you could see for an interview.
 Students must earn a score of

 3 or greater in each category of the final assessment rubric.

 Students must do a mock interview with one of the instructors.
 You will be given feedback on technical accuracy, eloquence, and professionalism (style and grace).

 - Cross-Pollination Project